nprapps/nprapps.github.com/_posts/2017-12-20-all-songs-considered-poll.markdown

 ![Input data normalized](/img/posts/2017-12-20-all-songs-considered-poll/normalized.png)<small>One artist/album pair per row</small>

-As you can see in that image, we have assigned points to each album/artist pair depending on the position in the Google form.
+As you can see in the above CSV output, we have assigned points to each album/artist pair depending on the position in the Google form.
 We wanted a point schema that would always rank two votes for an artist/album pair higher than a single vote, regardless of the single vote's position.

-So in order to comply with the above rule we have assigned points like this:
+So in order to comply with the above rule, we have assigned points like this:

 * 15 points to album/artist #1
 * 14 points to album/artist #2